Using fixed-width entries for terms is clearly wasteful. The

 structure by way of binary search in the (now smaller) table.
 This scheme saves us 60%

-compared with fixed-width storage -
+compared to fixed-width storage -

 24 bytes on average of